uiuctml/npc-models/docs/npc-models/references/npc.md

 - _How does the exclusion of one particular attribute during inference impact the performance of NPC on downstream tasks?_
 - _How does the exclusion of different attributes vary the impact?_

-To exclude an attribute during the testing, set the following parameter in `header.py`:
+To exclude an attribute during testing, set the following parameter in `header.py`:

 ```python
 npc_attribute_exclude = "<attribute>"